 Plagiarism Prevention Program

-If a student’s work is plagiarized, faculty may request that the student be enrolled in this remedial course in addition to or in lieu of disciplinary action.
+If a student’s work is plagiarized, faculty may request that the student be enrolled in this remedial program in addition to or in lieu of disciplinary action.
 The Plagiarism Prevention Program seeks to educate students about plagiarism (what it is and how to avoid it) as a potential alternative to academic dismissal.
-The program stresses upon students the problematic nature of their work, severity of their actions, and also how to avoid, correct, or prevent those issues in future academic coursework.
+The program stresses upon students the problematic nature of their work, the severity of their actions, and also how to avoid, correct, or prevent those issues in future academic coursework.
 Before requesting a student be enrolled in the program, faculty should understand how the PPP works and the steps involved:

 1) When an instructor refers a student to the PPP, several initial actions take place:

 - The instructor will be provided with a form letter to e-mail the student, informing him or her of the university’s policy on academic honesty, the course the incident occurred in, the academic consequences, as well as the student’s next steps regarding the PPP.
 An updated letter will be provided by the Plagiarism Prevention Program Specialist once the instructor determines the PPP is the right course of action for the situation.